Furimanejo/Buttplug-Of-Legends-Unity/README.md

 - Download [a release of Buttplug Of Legends Unity](https://github.com/Furimanejo/Buttplug-Of-Legends-Unity/releases), run it and click connect.
 - Play League of Legends, you can easily test this app by creating a training match with one bot.

+## Observations

+You can tweak the values of each action individually, and even use negative values.
+This can be usefull if you want to punish certain actions instead of rewarding them (e.g. setting kills to a negative number if you play the support role).

 ## Support

 Drop by my [discord server](https://discord.gg/wz2qvkuEyJ) if you need any help or want to make suggestions.